 If it seems like the list of non-AEOI countries is shrinking every year, that’s because it is.
-In just the last 12 months Georgia, Montenegro, Thailand, and more countries have agreed to start sharing information with tax authorities automatically.
+In just the last 12 months Georgia, Montenegro, Thailand, and more countries have agreed to start sharing information with tax authorities automatically and are now considered CRS countries.

 Armenia, Benin, Bosnia and Herzegovina, Botswana, Burkina Faso, Cabo Verde, Cambodia, Cameroon, Chad, Côte d’Ivoire, Djibouti, Dominican Republic, Egypt, El Salvador, Eswatini, Gabon, Guatemala, Guinea, Guyana, Haiti, Honduras, Jamaica, Kenya, Lesotho, Liberia, Madagascar, Mali, Mauritania, Moldova, Mongolia, Namibia, Niger, North Macedonia, Palau, Papua New Guinea, Paraguay, Philippines, Rwanda, Senegal, Serbia, Tanzania, Togo, Tunisia, Uganda, Ukraine, Vietnam.